1Now these are the names of the sons of Israel who came into Egypt (every man and his household that came with Jacob):

 9And he said to his people, “Behold, the people of the children of Israel are more numerous and stronger than we are.

-10Come, let us deal wisely with them, lest they multiply, and it happen that when any war breaks out, they join themselves to our enemies and fight against us and so leave the land.”
+10Come, let’s deal wisely with them, lest they multiply, and it happen that when any war breaks out that they join with our enemies and fight against us and escape from the land.”

 11Therefore they set taskmasters over them to afflict them with forced labor.
 They built for Pharaoh storage cities, Pithom and Raamses.

 12But the more they afflicted them, the more they multiplied and the more they spread out.
 The Egyptians were grieved because of the children of Israel.

 13The Egyptians ruthlessly made the children of Israel serve,

 14and they made their lives bitter with hard service in mortar and in brick and in all kinds of service in the field.
 In all of their service they ruthlessly made them serve as slaves.

 15The king of Egypt spoke to the Hebrew midwives, of whom the name of the one was Shiphrah and the name of the other Puah,